substack/highlight-javascript-syntax/readme.md

 highlight javascript syntax with html

-This module insert `<span>` elements into a string of javascript syntax.
+This module inserts `<span>` elements into a string of javascript syntax.

 # example